inBeat/inbeat-website/content/top-influencers/instagram/nutrition/turkey/istanbul/_index.md

 ---
-title: Top 10 Nutrition Instagram Influencers In Istanbul In 2023
+title: Top 10 Nutrition Instagram Influencers In Istanbul In 2024
 description: >-
-  Find top nutrition Instagram influencers in Istanbul in 2023.
-Most popular hashtags: #nutrition #istanbul #healthyfood #healthylifestyle.
+  Find top nutrition Instagram influencers in Istanbul in 2024.
+Most popular hashtags: #istanbul #healthylifestyle #nutrition #kahvalt.
 platform: Instagram
-hits: 11
+hits: 13
-text_top: See the best Instagram accounts on inBeat.
+text_top: Discover the most popular Instagram influencers on inBeat.
-text_bottom: inBeat has 11 Instagram influencers like this in Istanbul, Turkey for you to pitch.
+text_bottom: Our platform aggregates 13 Instagram influencers like this in Istanbul, Turkey for you to pitch.
 profiles:
   - username: "egeaygn7"
     fullname: >-